MatteoFusconi/methods-for-3d-femur-segmentation/README.md

 Authors: Matteo Fusconi, Francesco Pivi

-To reproduce these experiments, the following dependencies are needed.
+To reproduce the experiments, for the 3D part you will need these dependencies:

 1. Optional, create a new python environment
 ```